All Episodes

 So that's out there.

-Rasmussen Consumer Index, which measures consumer confidence on a daily basis, dropped two points today to 95.3, the consumer index is down three points from a week ago and two points from a month ago, but is up five points from three months ago.
+The consumer index is down three points from a week ago and two points from a month ago, but it's up five points from three months ago.

 Do you follow all that?

-And I've by the way, we have a series of audio sound bites coming up on the program where these people, whether they know it or not, probably inadvertently are confirming every aspect of my recently espoused theorem on how Obama gets away with wrecking the country while being perceived as trying to fix it.
+And by the way, we have a series of audio soundbites coming up on the program where these people, whether they know it or not, probably inadvertently are confirming every aspect of my recently espoused theorem on how Obama gets away with wrecking the country while being perceived as trying to fix it.

 All of that is coming up as the program unfolds.

-That is the uh the state children's health insurance program, S Chip.
+That is the state children's health insurance program, S-CHIP.

 That is the program that is almost 100% funded with sales tax revenue from the sale of cigarettes and other tobacco products.